-BOT 2010C.
+ZOO 2010C.
 GENERAL

-BOTANY: Four Credits, Four Hours - Lecture and Laboratory including field trips.
-(Spring) Introduction to plant classification, structure, function and ecology, including medicinal and poisonous plants of North Florida.
-Prerequisites: A grade of "C" or better in REA 0017C or appropriate reading placement score on post secondary readiness test business; dispute resolution procedures; impact on business operations; and laws pertaining to employees.
+ZOOLOGY: Four Credits, Four Hours - Lecture and Laboratory.
+(Fall) Field trips are included.
+A survey of the animal kingdom emphasizing the structure, function, classification, behavior, and ecology of major animal phyla.
+Prerequisite: A grade of "C" or better for REA 0017C or appropriate reading placement score on post secondary readiness test.